MV-Automation/MV_Pandemic_Solution/AWS/README.md

-# AWS Architecture
+# AWS SetUp
 ## Description

-In this module we deploy the amazon web services [AWS](https://aws.amazon.com) architecture.
+In this module we deploy the Amazon Web Services [AWS](https://aws.amazon.com) architecture.
 This cloud services use machine learning to extract text and do facial recognition.

 ## Installation Steps